tradaokamsa/Heartbleed/README.md

 - **Database URLs**: Dummy connection strings

 All data is clearly marked as dummy/fake throughout the application.

-## Educational Value

-This demonstration helps understand:
-- How the Heartbleed vulnerability works in practice
-- Why input validation is critical for security
-- How memory leaks can expose sensitive data
-- The importance of keeping software up-to-date
-- How attackers can extract confidential information from server memory
-- The impact of trusting client-provided data without validation
-- Real-world consequences of memory disclosure vulnerabilities

 ## API Endpoints (Backend Only)